orb-lang/espalier/doc/md/peg/pegpeg.md

   This is a straightforward representation of Brian Ford's PEG syntax with a few quirks and extensions:

+  -  A rule is captured any time its pattern is recognized\.
+To remove that capture from the result, a rule may be hidden with backslashes: ```rule```\.

   -  The end of input is presented as `-1`\.

+      This was a reasonable mistake, and not a mistake for lpeg, but it was a mistake for us\.

       This pattern is used frequently in the existing codebase, but it's too Lua/Wirth for my taste, since it implies \(and this is why I excluded